MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 ms.date: 08/16/2023
 ---

-# Create, evaluate, and deploy a recommendation system in Microsoft Fabric
+# Create, evaluate, and score a recommendation system in Microsoft Fabric

 In this tutorial, you walk through the data engineering and data science workflow with an end-to-end tutorial.
 The scenario is to build a recommender for online book recommendation.
 The steps you'll take are: